It was about 1800 when John Crawford built his log cabin here in what

 Church services were held in the first schoolhouse for several years,

-organized and built the Methodist Church.
-Dwight Thompson (according to
+Jones organized and built the Methodist Church.
+Dwight Thompson

-the memoirs of James Harbison), bought some 400 acres from Ned Baker and
+(according to the memoirs of James Harbison), bought some 400 acres from

-Joe Britton and sold them to William Brickle, father of Sadie McMorran,
+Ned Baker and Joe Britton and sold them to William Brickle, father of

-for $8,000.
-James Allison superintended the building of the Brickle home.
+Sadie McMorran, for $8,000.
+James Allison superintended the building of

-This building, now the Hull House, was an underground station for runaway
+the Brickle home.
+This building, now the Hull House, was an underground

 The early history of Gibsonia is, naturally enough, interwoven with

-Gibson, Jr., built on Grubbs Road the first steam flour mill west of the
+Charles Gibson, Jr., built on Grubbs Road the first steam flour mill

-uncle tell of the farmers riding to the mill with sacks of grain across
+hearing her uncle tell of the farmers riding to the mill with sacks of

-the saddles.
-The Gibson family homestead was built by her grandfather,
+The Gibson family homestead was built by her

-Charles Gibson, Jr., in 1839.
-Just below the home, near the railroad crossing,
+grandfather, Charles Gibson, Jr., in 1839.
+Just below the home, near the

-still remains the foundation of Charles Gibson's general store.
-This building,
+railroad crossing, still remains the foundation of Charles Gibson's

 The B&O Railroad